alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 {: .centered }

 No one, not even the most brilliantly arrogant people I know, has ever said research is easy.
-Professors talk about the long hours, 60 to 80 hour work weeks, and for most of the time you're stuck on a problem.
-Of course, you're not really stuck, because by failing so many times, you learn when an approach doesn't work.
+Professors casually talk about 60 to 80 hour work weeks, and most of that time is spent getting stuck on a problem.
+Of course, you're not really stuck, because by failing so many times, you learn when an approach does or does not work.
 Still, it can be hard to see the upside when you have no positive results.

 This makes scientific research a fundamentally different problem from homework.